What is Atrial Fibrillation (Afib)?

 Atrial fibrillation can decrease the heart’s pumping ability.
 The irregularity can make the heart work less efficiently.
 In addition, atrial fibrillation that occurs over a long period of time and that is not well treated can significantly weaken the heart and lead to heart failure.

-Heart Failure is typically seen in patients that have had very fast heart beats for long periods of time – many months.
+Heart Failure is typically seen in patients who have had very fast heartbeats for long periods of time – many months.
 If diagnosed and treated quickly it can be reversible.